danielcorin/blog/content/posts/on-code-quality.md

 When you find a file or function that is the perfect combination of unreadable and poorly named, misusing design patterns and languages features, violating abstractions and code base conventions:

-## Identify if the pattern exists elsewhere.
+## Identify if the pattern exists elsewhere

 The same snippets of code get used and re-used all over the place across codebases and documentation.
 Copying code is great and fast, especially when the code is good (maybe you should have better abstractions but that is a different conversation).